Skip to content

 Real-Time Updates Architecture

-Delivering low-latency UI changes for worker lifecycle, metrics, and labs using Server-Sent Events (SSE).
+Delivering low-latency UI changes for worker lifecycle, metrics, lablet definitions, and lablet instances using Server-Sent Events (SSE).

 Overview